imRanDan/imRanDan/README.md

 <h1 align="center">Hi 👋, I'm Danyal</h1>
 <h3 align="center">I'm a dev who enjoys the process of building websites and web applications.
-I mainly work frontend and currently learning backend to be more full-stack oriented </h3>
+I mainly work frontend and learn backend to become more full-stack oriented </h3>

-- 🔭 I’m currently working on [mytasklist](https://github.com/imRanDan/mytasklist-2.0)

 - 🌱 I’m currently learning **Next.js and filling my knowledge gaps on roadmap.sh**

 - 👯 I’m looking to collaborate on **any projects related to open-source or hobby-related**

-- 👨‍💻 All of my projects are available here in my repo's or at [https://danyalimran.com/](https://danyalimran.com/)
+- 👨‍💻 All of my projects are available here in my repo's

 - 💬 Ask me about **The MERN stack, TypeScript, Next.js, or Javascript**

 - 📫 How to reach me **dan.imran97@gmail.com**

-- ⚡ Fun fact **I'm a big gym rat and also teaching myself how to mix music/DJ**
+- ⚡ Fun fact **I'm a big gym rat and enjoy making playlists and learning to mix music/DJ**

 <h3 align="left">Connect with me:</h3>
 <p align="left">